 There are two types of twisted stitches, the kind you make by accident - a knitting mistake, and the kind that you create on purpose.
 Oh yes, there are some beautiful knitting stitch patterns where you're twisting stitches.

-This page is all about fixing a knitting mistake, a stitch that is on your needle backwards.
+However this page is all about fixing a knitting mistake, a stitch that is on your needle backwards.
 And this page is mainly pictures so that you will truly know what a twisted knit stitch looks like.

 Most times these stitches were twisted because they fell off your needle and in a panic you put them all back on before they started unraveling.
 Phew that was close.
 And I know how you feel, I've done it.